tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-tpm-node.md

     ![A regisztráció tulajdonságai a parancskimenetben](./media/quick-enroll-device-tpm-node/output.png)

 4. Ellenőrizze, hogy létrejött-e az egyéni regisztráció.
 Az Azure Portal Device Provisioning Service összefoglalási panelén válassza a **Regisztrációk kezelése** lehetőséget.
-Kattintson az **Egyéni regisztrációk** lapra, majd az új regisztrációs bejegyzésre (*az elsőre*) az ellenőrzőkulcs és a bejegyzés többi tulajdonságának megtekintéséhez.
+Select the **Individual Enrollments** tab and select the new enrollment entry (*first*) to verify the endorsement key and other properties for the entry.

     ![A regisztráció tulajdonságai a portálon](./media/quick-enroll-device-tpm-node/verify-enrollment-portal.png)

 Most, hogy létrehozta egy TPM-eszköz egyéni regisztrációját, ha szeretné elvégezni egy szimulált eszköz regisztrációját, folytathatja a [szimulált eszköz létrehozásával és kiépítésével](quick-create-simulated-device.md) kapcsolatos rövid útmutató fennmaradó lépéseivel.
-Hagyja ki a rövid útmutató azon lépéseit, amelyek egyéni regisztráció az Azure Portallal való létrehozásával kapcsolatosak.
+Be sure to skip the steps to create an individual enrollment using the Azure portal in that quickstart.

 ## <a name="clean-up-resources"></a>Az erőforrások eltávolítása
-Ha azt tervezi, hogy részletesebben is áttekinti a Node.js-szolgáltatásmintákat, akkor ne törölje az ebben a rövid útmutatóban létrehozott erőforrásokat.
-Ha nem folytatja a munkát, akkor a következő lépésekkel törölheti a rövid útmutatóhoz létrehozott összes erőforrást.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Zárja be a Node.js-minta kimeneti ablakát a gépen.
 1. Ha létrehozott egy szimulált TPM-eszközt, zárja be a TPM-szimulátor ablakát.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart, and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Következő lépések
-Ebben a rövid útmutatóban egyéni regisztrációs bejegyzést hozott létre programozott módon egy TPM-eszközhöz, és igény szerint létrehozott egy szimulált TPM-eszközt a gépén, majd kiépítette azt az IoT Hubon az Azure IoT Hub Device Provisioning Service-szel.
+In this quickstart, you’ve programmatically created an individual enrollment entry for a TPM device, and, optionally, created a TPM simulated device on your machine and provisioned it to your IoT hub using the Azure IoT Hub Device Provisioning Service.
 Ha mélyebben szeretné megismerni az eszközkiépítést, folytassa az Azure Portalon az eszközkiépítési szolgáltatás beállításának oktatóanyagával.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub eszközkiépítési szolgáltatás oktatóanyagai](./tutorial-set-up-cloud.md)